-Good interview’s make for good listening.
-If your show format is relying heavily on interviews it’s good to be prepared by doing your research on the guest and having a plan for the direction you want to take the interview.
-Interviews can be intimidating and often get thrown off course, so the more you’re prepared, the better off you’ll be for when the interviewee inevitably throws you a curve ball.
+Good podcast interviews make for good listening.
+If your podcast show format is relying heavily on interviews, it’s good to be prepared by doing your research on the guest and having a plan for the direction you want to take the interview.
+Interviews can be intimidating and often get thrown off course, so the more you’re prepared, the better off you’ll be for when the interviewee inevitably throws you a curveball.

 Don’t embarrass yourself dude!
 Always be grateful for anyone that is willing to come on your podcast and do an interview.
 Your guests are taking time away from their schedule to do you a favor.
 Start on time and keep the time frame you promised.

 There are differing opinions on asking a guest to promote the interview you did with them for your podcast.
 I’m of the mindset that cross promotion benefits your podcast/brand and their business/brand.
 Let them know when the episode will come out and give them promotional materials needed to make it easy for them or their team to plug in.
 In my opinion this benefits everyone and builds community.

 But, realize that not all your guests will promote the show and the episode they were on.
 Perhaps they’re busy, forget, or just flat out don’t feel like doing it.
 That’s ok.
 The real aim of your podcast should be to crack into the minds of people you admire and want to learn from.
 They’re giving you content for your show and added value.
 You and your listeners learned from them.
 You gave them a platform to tell their story, but you still need to be the driving promotional force of your podcast.